feilipu/NASCOM_BASIC_4.7/README.md

 This ROM works with the Mini, Micro, and Classic versions of the RC2014, with 32k of RAM.

 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload and run C or assembly programs from within MS Basic.
-This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x2000`.
+This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described.

-### RC2014 Plus: 64kB MS Basic
+### RC2014 Plus: 56kB MS Basic using __64kB RAM Module__

 This version works with the Classic or Plus version of the RC2014 running with a [64k/56k RAM Module](https://rc2014.co.uk/modules/64k-ram/).
 The 56k version utilises the full 56k memory space of the RC2014, with RAM starting at `0x2000`.